|

 A Memoir Published in Europe in the Fall of 2003

 It was a clear, crisp morning in November.
 The sun was brilliant and I took a deep breath.
 I felt a shudder course through my body.
-After all these years of living in Greece, I was still enamoured with the scent of the Aegean Sea and the enticing aroma of bougainvillea.
+After all these years of living in Greece, I was still enamored of the scent of the Aegean Sea and the enticing aroma of bougainvillea.
 I stepped onto the jetty from our yacht moored at Koukounaries Beach on Skiathos Island, Greece.

 I whistled for my childlike brood of rescued canine companions and called their names.
 How odd!
 No response.
 Not a sound; just the waves gently slapping the shore and the sweet melody of a choir of early morning birds.